dotnet/core-setup/Documentation/design-docs/COM-activation.md

     * `Codebase` (**required**) - an absolute path to the assembly to load.
 If a [`runtimeconfig.json`](https://github.com/dotnet/cli/blob/master/Documentation/specs/runtime-configuration-file.md) file exists adjacent to the assembly that file will be used to describe runtime configuration details.
     * `RuntimeVersion` (optional) - if not supplied the latest CLR found will be used.
 1) Using the existing `hostfxr` library, attempt to discover the desired CLR.
+    * If a CLR is present, the requested `RuntimeVersion` will be validated against that CLR.
+If version satisfiability fails, activation will fail.
-    * A current running CLR will be preferred, otherwise a new CLR instance will be created.
+    * If a CLR is **not** present, an attempt will be made to create a satisfying CLR instance.
+Failure to create an instance will result in an activation failure.
 1) A request to the CLR will be made via a new method for class activation within a COM environment.
     * The ability to load the assembly and then create a class instance will require a function be exposed that can be called from `hostfxr`.
     * Example of API in `System.Private.CoreLib` on the `Activator` class: